hirangreening/scms-paper-insights/README.md

 # SCMS Paper Insights

 Web application for analyzing SCMS paper data at the University of Waikato.
+Client-approved proof-of-concept for the School of Computing and Mathematical Sciences.

 **COMPX397 Final Project** | **Supervisor: Assoc.
 Prof. Judy Bowen**